-Synopsis Possible dereference of an uninitialized or NULL pointer.
+Synopsis A possible dereference of an uninitialized or NULL pointer was found.

-(Mandatory) The value of an object with automatic storage duration shall not be read before it has been set On some execution paths, an uninitialized pointer value is dereferenced.
-This might cause memory corruption or an application crash.
-Pointer values must be initialized on all execution paths that result in a dereference.
+Full description (Mandatory) The value of an object with automatic storage duration shall not be read before it has been set.

 (Mandatory) The value of an object with automatic storage duration shall not be read before it has been set